Everywhere at the End of Time: Impact and popularity

 Everywhere at the End of Time is regarded by several critics and musicians, including James Webster of vaporwave group Death's Dynamic Shroud, as the Caretaker's magnum opus.
+It was named one of the "scariest pieces of music ever" by Geordie Gray of Vinyl Group's Tone Deaf and the "heaviest album ever" by Swedish metal musician Buster Odeholm.
 The albums in the series are considered some of the best of the 2010s, and the chaos of the fourth and fifth stages was remarked for its perceived imposition of contemplative power unto the listener.
-Everywheres conceptualisation of dementia was described by The Vinyl Factory as "remarkably emotive" and by Vogues Corey Seymour as "life-changing".
-Tiny Mix Tapes writer Jessie Dunn Rovinelli said the expectations set by Kirby for the project were met, "all of them, head on," and called it a 'masterpiece,' while Darren McGarvey of Daily Record felt "struck by a deep sense of gratitude" after finishing the series.
+Its conceptualisation of dementia was described by The Vinyl Factory as "remarkably emotive" and by Vogues Corey Seymour as "life-changing".
+Tiny Mix Tapes writer Jessie Dunn Rovinelli said that the expectations set by Kirby for the project were met, "all of them, head on", and called it a "masterpiece", while Darren McGarvey of Daily Record felt "struck by a deep sense of gratitude" after finishing the series.
 Author Adam Flynn highlighted Everywhere as the culmination of "an extremely important corpus of work of this century", while Cole Quinn called it the greatest album of all time.
 Inspired by the Caretaker, several vaporwave musicians whose elder relatives had dementia released the 100-track album Memories Overlooked in 2017.
+Simon Reynolds, in Resident Advisors list of the best electronic releases from the first quarter of the 21st century, concluded: "Conceptually immaculate, consummately executed and emotionally devastating, Everywhere at the End of Time is the ultimate work of hauntological electronic sound art."